 We Appreciate your patience during these difficult times.
 The pandemic has put a strain on everything that was normal.
-Please know that our employees and factories are working as hard as possible to provide your with your oder in a timely manner.
-Shipping times are...
+Please know that our employees and factories are working as hard as possible to provide you with your order in a timely manner.
+In-stock items are...

 Warehouse Help/Drivers.
 Experience preferred.
 Must be RELIABLE.
 Must be able to lift.
 Apply within!!

 Office Staff/Clerical.
 Experience needed and must be able to multitask.
 Must be RELIABLE.
 Apply within!